How many households in spend too much on housing?

 Cost burden varies for renters and homeowners.
 For example, during the Great Recession (2007–2009) unemployment rose, millions of homes entered foreclosure, and rental demand increased.
 By 2010, cost burden had increased among renters while staying flat among homeowner households.

-In 2019–2023, the share of owner households in metro areas that were cost burdened was 22.3%.
-The metro areas with the highest and lowest share of cost-burdened owner households were the Miami, FL area at 33.9% (highest) and Columbus, IN area, at 13.0% (lowest).
-In New York, the highest and lowest were Kingston, NY area at 28.1% and Ithaca, NY area at 15.7%.
+In 2019–2023, the share of owner households in metro areas that were cost burdened was 22.9%.
+(Metro areas are made up of a city with at least 50,000 people and the economically and socially interconnected counties.)
+The metro areas with the highest and lowest share of cost-burdened owner households were the Miami, FL area at 33.9% (highest) and Columbus, IN area, at 13% (lowest).
+Among the metros at least partially in New York, the highest and lowest were New York, NY area at 32% and Ithaca, NY area at 15.7%.

 Share of owner households that spent at least 30% of their income on housing, 2019–2023

-In 2019–2023, the share of renter households in metro areas that were cost burdened was 51.1%.
-The metro areas in the US with the highest and lowest share of cost-burdened renter households were the Miami, FL area at 63.1% (highest) and Sheboygan, WI area at 31.9% (lowest).
+In 2019–2023, the share of renter households in metro areas that were cost burdened was 51%.
+The metro areas in the US with the highest and lowest share of cost-burdened renter households were the Miami, FL area at 63.1% (highest) and the Sheboygan, WI area, at 31.9% (lowest).
 In New York, the highest and lowest were Ithaca, NY area at 59.8% and Utica, NY area at 44.3%.

 Share of renter households that spent at least 30% of their income on housing, 2019–2023

-The difference between the cost-burdened share of owner and renter households was narrowest in the Utica, NY area, where cost burden was 26.9 percentage points higher among renters than owners, and highest in the Ithaca, NY area where the gap was 44.1 percentage points.
-Within the state overall, the gap was 23.1 percentage points.
-The difference between the cost-burdened share of owner and renter households was 44.1 percentage points in the Ithaca, NY area.
-Within the state overall, the gap was 23.1 percentage points.
+The difference between the cost-burdened share of owner and renter households was narrowest in New York, NY area, where cost burden was 19.8 percentage points higher among renters than owners, and highest in the Ithaca, NY area where the gap was 44.1 percentage points.
+Within New York overall, the gap was 23.7 percentage points.

 Keep exploring